MicrosoftDocs/VBA-Docs/api/Word.EmailSignatureEntries.Add.md

 ## Remarks

-An e-mail signature is standard text that ends an e-mail message, such as your name and telephone number.
-Use the  **EmailSignatureEntries** property to create and manage a collection of e-mail signatures that Microsoft Word will use when creating e-mail messages.
+An email signature is standard text that ends an email message, such as your name and telephone number.
+Use the  **EmailSignatureEntries** property to create and manage a collection of email signatures that Microsoft Word will use when creating email messages.

 ## Example